2,300-year-old skeleton unearthed in HCMC

 Meanwhile, Assoc.
 Prof. Tong Trung Tin, Chairman of the VNAA, noted that this is the first time Vietnamese archaeologists have discovered such a density of burial jars at a relic site and the stratigraphic column is clarified with the continuous development from residence relics to burial relics.

-He therefore requested HCMC and specialists to compile a dossier to submit to the Government to recognize Giong Ca Vo as a special national relic.
+He therefore requested HCMC and specialists to compile a dossier to submit to the Government to recognise Giong Ca Vo as a special national relic.

 According to Dr Hsiao Chung Hung, an archaeology expert from the Australian National University, the Giong Ca Vo archaeological site is an important prehistoric archaeological site not only in Vietnam but also in Southeast Asia and Asia.